Skip to main content

 • changes in eating habits

-• tremors (shaking), poor coordination, shuffling walk
+• tremors (shaking), poor coordination, problems with balance

 • seizures (fits)